tildabarth/pink-workshop-api-start/README.md

 ![Running repl](/workshop_src/img/replit-hello-world-running.png)

 > ### A Note on HTTP(S)
-If you during the workshop (in either project on Replit) have issues or errors referring to the page not being secure, try to replace `https://` with `http://`.<br>
+> If you during the workshop (in either project on Replit) have issues or errors referring to the page not being secure, try to replace `https://` with `http://`.<br>
 It's of course not an ideal solution, but good enough if it works.
 We're not creating production ready applications.

+We'll start with a simple template for a minimal application.
+This is what you run when you first start the project.

+The sections on **path parameters** and **query parameters** are only for reading, you don't have to type the examples, unless you want to.

 ### A Minimal Application